Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Ethical Considerations

 \section{Ethical Considerations}

-This work studies SDR in questionnaire-style profiling of LLMs and proposes a desirability-matched GFC inventory to reduce impression-management effects.
-The intended use is to improve the validity of behavioral evaluation and to support auditing settings (e.g., fairness/safety monitoring) where survey-style prompts are used and SDR can mask model differences.
+This work studies SDR in questionnaire-style evaluation of LLMs and introduces a desirability-matched GFC inventory to reduce impression-management effects.
+We intend the method as an auditing and measurement tool for questionnaire-based LLM evaluation, including safety, fairness, and value surveys where evaluative prompting can mask model differences.

-At the same time, the proposed construction principles may be dual-use: they could be used to design questionnaires or prompts that elicit less detectable self-presentation, potentially enabling evaluation evasion or more persuasive synthetic personas.
-We therefore emphasize research and auditing use, report SDR--recovery trade-offs to make failure modes explicit, and encourage practitioners to avoid deploying personality-style scores for decision-making about people.

-Our desirability matching relies on normative desirability judgments, which can be culturally and context dependent and may reflect rater-specific biases.
-Applications to new languages, cultures, or domains should re-validate desirability ratings and consider stakeholder-specific norms.
-Our experiments use synthetic personas and public-domain questionnaire items and do not involve personal data; any extension to human assessment should follow established ethics review and privacy protections.
+The main ethical risk is dual use: the same design principles could be used not only to detect SDR but also to support evaluation evasion or less detectable self-presentation.
+We therefore frame the method as a research and auditing tool and caution against using questionnaire-derived profiles for high-stakes decisions about people.
+In addition, desirability judgments are culturally and context dependent and may encode rater-specific or majoritarian norms.
+Applications to new languages, cultures, or domains should therefore re-estimate desirability ratings and consider stakeholder-specific norms.
+Our study uses synthetic personas and does not involve human participants or personal data; any extension to human assessment should require separate validation, consent, and appropriate ethics oversight.